imbus/robotframework-debuglibrary/readme.md

 The command `keywords` or `k` lists all keywords of imported libraries.
 And the command `keywords <lib_name>` lists keywords of a specified library.

-To view the documentation of a keyword use `docs <keyword_name>` or `d <keyword_name>`:
+To view the documentation of a keyword, use `docs <keyword_name>` or `d <keyword_name>`:

 ![help docs](res/docs.png)

 The history will save at ~/.rfdebug_history in user home directory default or any file defined in environment variable RFDEBUG_HISTORY.

 You can use the command `history` or key `F4` to view the history in a shell.
 You will see used keywords and commands on the left side of a shell and imported resources on the right.
 Use `TAB` to switch focus from one part to another.
-To close history press key `F4`.
+To close history, press key `F4`.

 ![history](res/history.png)